josejuanmora/pirates/README.md

 Returns a 201 http status code if ok and a 400 http status code if the information is not valid.

 ## Known constraints
 It is assumed that the ship is on the high seas for the first time.
 That is, the first event to be created for a ship has to be a *ARRIVAL_TO_PORT* event.
+Moreover, it has been considered that no other goods different than barrels of rum or gold coins should be supported.
+If that would be the case, it may be considered a different way to store the goods to avoid undesired modifications of the data model.